 Meet the Expert

 When choosing a men’s hairstyle, it’s important to remember that less is best.
 Stick with what you know works best for your features and personality—but still, have fun with it since there are no rules when it comes to hairstyles for your wedding day.
-Dueñas does say keep this tip in mind, however: Do not fade the sides to the skin.
+Dueñas does suggest one tip to keep in mind, however: Do not fade the sides to the skin.
 “Leave a little hair as it looks softer and timeless.
 Skin fades are a fad and will look harsh in wedding pictures years down the line,” he adds.

-For a hairstyle that stands out on the big day, scroll ahead to see 15 of the best wedding hairstyles for men.
+For a hairstyle that stands out on the big day, scroll ahead to see 20 of our favorite wedding hairstyles for grooms.

-For grooms with longer hair, pull your hair back into a bun.
-You can leave some of your hair loose in the front to frame your face.
+For grooms with longer styles, pull your hair back into a low ponytail at the nape of the neck.
+You can even leave some of your hair loose in the front to frame your face or nonchalantly tuck behind the ears.
 This low-key men's hairstyle is modern, sleek, and creates a cohesive look with a classic tux.

 If a clean-shaven hairstyle is your go-to, don't feel like you need to switch it up for your ceremony.
 Stick with what suits you best and makes you feel comfortable.
 A shaved style is classic and timeless.

 Calling all grooms with dreads!
-Even if you are having a formal wedding, your dreads can look elegant and fit right into your wedding setting.
+Even if you are having a formal wedding, your dreads can look elegant and fit right into the setting.
 Dreadlocks are easy to care for and don't require constant attention and styling.
 Just give your dreads a refresh before the big day.

 Twists Into a Ponytail

-Braids into a ponytail are a very versatile men’s style.
-Have your hair braided and then leave some room at the ends of the braids to pull your hair into a ponytail.
-You don’t have to worry about touching up your hair throughout your day so that you can dance all night.
+Pulling braids into a ponytail makes for a very chic men’s style.
+Have your hair braided closely to the scalp and leave some length on the ends.
+Then pull the lengths back and secure in place.
+You won’t have to worry about touching up your hair all day.